Video game maker Atari seeks court approval for sale of assets

 Atari has set a minimum bid of $15 million for the Atari brand.
 The company received a $5 million debtor-in-possession financing from Alden Global Value Recovery Master Fund LP.

-The video game maker, known for classic titles such as Pong, Asteroids, Centipede, filed for bankruptcy protection early this year along with its French counterpart, Atari SA.
+The video game maker, known for classic titles such as Pong, Asteroids, Centipede, filed for bankruptcy protection early this year along with its French counterpart, Atari SA (ATAR.PA).

 The case is In Re: Atari Inc, U.S. Bankruptcy Court, Southern District of New York, No:13-10176.